Two-day individual tour: The Hermitage and Saint Petersburg downtown

 The tour was very detailed, yet flexible.

-St Petersburg is a great city with so much history, I plan to return again one day.8 days ago
+St Petersburg is a great city with so much history, I plan to return again one day.about 2 months ago